Inequality Operator in SQL

 Select * from student where name = 'ABC';

-Inequality Operator in SQL :
+Inequality Operator in SQL:

-Sometimes when we want to select data that doesn’t satisfy a condition, like all students that are not in their 2nd year.
 Consider the given below table for reference.
-In this table, students is a table name and name, year, subjects are the column’s name of the table.
+In this table, students are a table name and name, year, subjects are the column’s name of the table.

 Example-1 :

-So to select those who are not in their 2nd year.
+So select those who are not in their 2nd year.
 So, In this, we will use the inequality operator as follows.

-SELECT * FROM students WHERE year <> 2;
+SELECT * FROM students WHERE year <> 2022;

 Output :